 Once you decided how much time you will dedicate to each site, you have to choose on which day you want to visit Giardini and Arsenale.
 Here are some elements which you can take into account.

-- Monday is usually, with a few exceptions for collateral events, the closing day for all the events of La Biennale.
+- Monday is usually, with a few exceptions for collateral events in the city, the closing day for all the events of La Biennale.
 It is however open on the first and last Monday (May 28, November 19), on August 13 and September 3.